Loading Please Wait

 Between the late 1890s and the 1950s, 26 Alexander Street was home to several generations of the Hartwell family.
 During the 1930s, William Hartwell was a Department Manager at Ryrie-Birks (jewelers and silversmiths).
 He later operated a gift shop at 1504 Yonge Street during the 1940s.

 In 1959, Carman's Steakhouse opened at 26 Alexander Street.
-Carman's Steakhouse was established by restauranteur Athanasios Karamanos (Arthur Carman) (c.
+Carman's Steakhouse was established by restaurateur Athanasios Karamanos (Arthur Carman) (c.
 1926-2010).
 Reportedly, Karamanos faced challenges when first opening the restaurant as the building was zoned for residential use as of 1959.
 Carman's Steakhouse was one of several steakhouses which operated in the Church-Wellesley Village during the mid-to-late 20th century.
 Carman's Steakhouse had several dining rooms named after historical figures from Toronto, including the Alexander Wood Room.
 Carman's Steakhouse remained in operation at 26 Alexander Street until 2009.
 Mr. Karamanos was also a philanthropist who founded CARAVAN - a multi-cultural annual festival; and also donated the Garden of the Greek Gods at the CNE/Exhibition Place.

 26 Alexander Street is presently home to La Nuit Shanghai - a French-Chinese fusion restaurant.
+However, the restaurant appears to be shuttered, potentially due to the COVID-19 pandemic and/or renovations.

 © 2021 ACO Toronto firstname.lastname@example.orgTop